officelearn/azure-docs.sv-se/articles/machine-learning/algorithm-module-reference/machine-learning-module-error-codes.md

 1. In Azure Machine Learning Studio, right-click the module that has the error, and select **View Log**.
 2. Examine the standard error log of the module, which contains the stack trace.
     + Lines beginning with [ModuleOutput] indicate output from R.
-    + Messages from R marked as **warnings** typically do not cause the experiment to fail.
+    + Messages from R marked as **warnings** typically do not cause the pipeline to fail.
 3. Resolve script issues.
     + Check for R syntax errors.
 Check for variables that are defined but never populated.
     + Review the input data and the script to determine if either the data or variables in the script use characters not supported by Azure Machine Learning.